priestd09/corda/docs/source/key-concepts-ledger.rst

 .. image:: resources/ledger-table.png

-For example, Alice and Bob will both see the **exact same versions** of shared facts 1 and 7.
+For example, Alice and Bob will both see the **exact same version** of shared facts 1 and 7.